 - 300g of all-purpose flour

-- 6g of dry instant yeast (for me, I don’t have baking soda)
+- 5g of baking powder for me, (I don’t have baking soda)

 - A pinch of salt